 This means that the technical effort threshold required for these attacks, even against well protected APIs, is dropping rapidly.
 Therefore, more services will be vulnerable as it becomes worthwhile to reverse engineer and abuse them even for relatively little gain.

-When considering defensive approaches keep the following in mind.
+When considering defensive approaches for bot mitigation keep the following in mind.

 Taking these steps will dramatically reduce the API abuse you can expect in addition to securing your API and app against more traditional network attacks.